HMS Torch (1845): Service in Australian waters

-On 18 May 1852 HMS Torch met HMS Herald at Margate to serve as her tender vessel.
-The following morning she towed the Herald out of Margate Roads and they then anchored at Plymouth where the Torch was converted to a schooner to improve her sailing qualities.
-On 10 June 1852 they sailed from England on their voyage to work surveying in Australia and the Pacific under the command of Lieutenant William Chimmo.
+On 18 May 1852, HMS Torch met HMS Herald at Margate to serve as her tender vessel.
+The following morning, she towed the Herald out of Margate Roads and they then anchored at Plymouth where the Torch was converted to a schooner to improve her sailing qualities.
+On 10 June 1852, they sailed from England on their voyage to work surveying in Australia and the Pacific under the command of Lieutenant William Chimmo.
 Soon after leaving England the Torch found it impossible to unship her paddles making sailing difficult and for most of the first leg to Madeira they were unable to travel together.
 To add to the confusion the two ships were separated in the Indian Ocean on 27 January 1853 with the Herald arriving in Sydney months before the tender vessel.
-HMS Torch finally made it to Sydney 7 April 1853 after many had written her off as being lost at sea.
+HMS Torch finally made it to Sydney on 7 April 1853 after many had written her off as being lost at sea.

-As a government vessel she supplied coal and did surveying work in conjunction with HMS Herald as well as being commissioned to undertake specific tasks for the New South Wales Government.
+As a government vessel, she supplied coal and did surveying work in conjunction with HMS Herald as well as being commissioned to undertake specific tasks for the New South Wales Government.
 Being low in the water she was mounted with a long 32 pound pivot gun and nets around the sides of the vessel to ward off any pirates trying to board the ship.

 19 April 1854, HMS Torch left on a cruise of the Pacific.
 Her first stop was Lord Howe Island before spending three weeks in Fiji where she visited missionary stations while she waited to rendezvous with the Herald.
 After three weeks she left for New Caledonia, without meeting up with the Herald and travelled to missionary stations at Aneityum, after surveying the area she left on 8 July.
-On her way back to Sydney she faced a series of squalls, one of which blew off her paddle box, the captain's pantry, the signal locker and the men's round house.
-She finally made it back to Sydney 2 September 1854.
+On her way back to Sydney/ she faced a series of squalls, one of which blew off her paddle box, the captain's pantry, the signal locker and the men's round house.
+She finally made it back to Sydney on 2 September 1854.